Patient activation FAQs

 - It can enable equality and health inequalities to be tackled more effectively by targeting interventions at disadvantaged groups to increase their health literacy and patient activation.

-Evidence from the Kings Fund report shows that patient activation is changeable, and effective interventions can help to increase people’s activation levels and their confidence in managing their health.
-A number of programmes have demonstrated the ability to raise activation scores in people – these typically focus on the individuals gaining new skills, encouraging a sense of ownership of their health, changes in their social environment, health coaching and educational classes.
+There is evidence to show that patient activation is changeable and effective interventions can help to increase people’s activation levels and their confidence in managing their health.
+A number of programmes have demonstrated the ability to raise a person’s activation level – typically by focussing on gaining new skills, encouraging a sense of ownership of their health, supporting changes in their social environment, health coaching and educational classes.
 All of these help to empower people to take greater control of their health, leading to better outcomes and improved experience of the health service.

-A Kings Fund report has also shown that when patients are fully informed about their options and outcomes, it reduces the gap between what they want and what doctors think they want, decreasing the risks of silent misdiagnosis.
+Evidence has also shown that when patients are fully informed about their options and outcomes, the gap between what they want and what doctors think they want is reduced, decreasing the risks of silent misdiagnosis.

-Measuring patient activation gives the healthcare professionals a starting point to meet the patients ‘where they are’, helping them to tailor their approaches to the individuals appropriately.
-Using a measure helps the professionals to assess the ability of the person to take on self-management tasks and generally respond to their health needs, rather than having to depend on guesswork.
-It shapes the agenda for the consultation, including exploring patient expectations and motivations and ways in which the patient’s level of activation may be increased or maintained.
+Measuring patient activation gives healthcare professionals a starting point to meet the patients ‘where they are’, helping them to tailor their approaches to individuals appropriately and assess a person’s ability to take on self-management health tasks.
+It can help to shape the agenda for the consultation, including exploring patient expectations and motivations and options for supporting the patient to increase their levels of knowledge, skills and confidence.

-It helps the clinician to focus on the interventions which the patient is likely to both agree to and be able to engage successfully with.
-It can also help identify where a carer’s help may be needed in, say, adherence to a medication regime.
-It can help clinicians to monitor progress, for example, where a care plan is being used.
+Understanding a person’s level of activation can help clinicians to identify interventions and options that are appropriate and realistic for individuals.
+It can also help identify where a carer’s help may be valuable, for example in supporting a person to understand and take their medicines.
+It can help clinicians to monitor a person’s progress, such as where a care plan has been agreed.
 Measuring a patient’s activation at different stages in the plan provides objective feedback to both clinician and patient on goals relating to self-management.

 All of these support clinicians to develop a more person-centred approach in their interactions with patients.

 Understanding people’s activation levels can help commissioners to put interventions in place to meet their population’s needs more appropriately, such as commissioning training and education resources tailored to the levels of activation of different individuals within the population.
-It can enable targeting and allocation of resources more appropriately to provide more in-depth support to those who are less activated and confident about their ability to manage their own care.
+It can enable targeting and allocation of resources more appropriately to provide more in-depth support to those who have lower levels of knowledge, skills and confidence in their ability to manage their own care.

 Measuring patient activation can help commissioners in measuring the effectiveness of services and in quality improvement through assessing whether an intervention, tailored to the person’s level of activation, made a difference to their level of knowledge, skills and confidence.
 This can help to support commissioning activity to make any required changes to the types of services to ensure it meets the needs of their local population.